Identity Crisis: The Challenges of Modern Branding in the Church, Part 2

 Expressions of Branding

 Empowered by the Holy Spirit, the mission of Oxford Circle Mennonite Church’s (OCMC) is to share in word and action Christ’s message of love that reconciles us to God and neighbor.
-We also have a nonprofit organization that serves our community to this end.
+We also have a nonprofit organization (left) that serves our community to this end.
 By God’s grace, we have ministries that are attempting to express God’s essence to the church and community.

 Here are some ideas to consider about modern branding for your church based on Jesus’ life: